fpjohnston/TECO-64/doc/conventions.md

 pointer position is 6.
 The pointer position number is equal to the number of characters preceding that position.

-Useful definitions of "current" objects are made with respect to the text buffer pointer as follows:
+Useful definitions of "current" objects are made with respect to the edit buffer pointer as follows:

-- The current character of the text buffer is the character just to the right of the pointer.
-If the pointer is at the end of the text buffer, there is no character to the right of the buffer pointer, and the current character does not exist.
+- The current character of the edit buffer is the character just to the right of the pointer.
+If the pointer is at the end of the edit buffer, there is no character to the right of the buffer pointer, and the current character does not exist.
-- The current line of the text buffer is the TECO line that contains the current character.
+- The current line of the edit buffer is the TECO line that contains the current character.
 In the special case that the pointer is at the end of the buffer, the current line is everything back to (but not including) the last end-of-line character.
-- The current page of the text buffer is the TECO page that contains the current character.
+- The current page of the edit buffer is the TECO page that contains the current character.
 In the special case that the pointer is at the end of the buffer, the current page is everything back to (but not including) the last form feed character (or the beginning of the buffer).

-When the text buffer pointer is at the end of the text buffer and the last character of the buffer is an end-of-line character, then the current line is an empty string according to the definition just given.
+When the edit buffer pointer is at the end of the edit buffer and the last character of the buffer is an end-of-line character, then the current line is an empty string according to the definition just given.
 In this case, TECO performs the required operation on this empty string.
 For example, if the pointer is at the end of the